Technical Innovations for AI Policy

 Media & Attribution Policy

-At this event, we’re using Chatham House Rule for participants and a default off-the-record policy for press, to encourage honest, candid exchange — while selectively greenlighting certain talks for broader distribution to advance the conversation responsibly.
+At this event, we used Chatham House Rule for participants and a default off-the-record policy for press, to encourage honest, candid exchange — while selectively greenlighting certain talks for broader distribution to advance the conversation responsibly.
 Our policies are as follows:

 Confidentiality (Participants) & Off-The-Record (Press) Defaults: The event follows Chatham House Rule: participants may use the information received, but neither the identity nor the affiliation of the individuals providing the information or other participants may be revealed.
 For press, this event is off-the-record, which includes all interactions at the venue as well as all communication taking place on event platforms.